wp-slimstat/wp-slimstat/readme.txt

 Stable tag: 3.5.2

 == Description ==
 A powerful real-time web analytics plugin for WordPress.
-Visit our [official site](http://slimstat.getused.to.it/) for more information.
+Visit our [official site](http://slimstat.getused.to.it/) for more information, or find us on [GitHub](https://github.com/getusedtoit/wp-slimstat).

 = Key Features =
 * Real-time reports